everton4292/everton4292/README.md

 - 🔭 I’m currently working on Mobile Development
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Depedency Injection
 - 👯 I’m looking to collaborate on Mobile projects for Android Native and Flutter
 - 🤔 I’m looking for help with Flutter
 - 💬 Ask me about Android Development